What is Salamol?

 - Low levels of potassium in the blood

-Salbutamol may interact with some other medicines.
-It means that they might not work as well, increase their side effects, or affect how salbutamol works in your system.
+Salamol may interact with some other medicines.
+It means that they might not work as well, increase their side effects, or affect how Salamol works in your system.
 Some of the medicines that are known to have an interaction with the asthma medicine are:

 - Xanthines (medicines for breathing problems)